 2) Line of Credit – Payments or interest due on the line of credit are considered short-term liabilities and therefore are included as a function of operational outflows.

-3) Interest on Note Payments – The principle portion of note payments are a function of finance outflows, but the interest component for debt service is a function of operational outflows.
+3) Interest on Note Payments – The principal portion of note payments are a function of finance outflows, but the interest component for debt service is a function of operational outflows.

 This form of outflow occurs more frequently than you may think.
 Investments refer to the purchase of property, plant and equipment (PPE).
 On the balance sheet it refers to the purchase of fixed assets.
 In small business activities I’m specifically referring to the more common fixed assets such as tooling, equipment, and transportation vehicles (trucks, autos and other titled assets).